US stocks erase sharp losses, while oil prices leap on worries about Iran war

 Past military conflicts in the Middle East have not caused long-term drops for markets.
 For this war to knock down U.S. stocks in a significant and sustained way, the price of oil would perhaps need to jump above $100 per barrel, according to strategists at Morgan Stanley led by Michael Wilson.

-Oil prices are still well below there.
-A barrel of benchmark U.S. crude rose 6.3% to settle at $71.23 per barrel Monday.
-Brent crude, the international standard, climbed 6.7% to settle at $77.74 per barrel.
+Oil prices are still well below that level, even with Monday’s jump.
+The price for a barrel of benchmark U.S. crude rose 6.3% to settle at $71.23.
+Brent crude, the international standard, climbed 6.7% to $77.74 per barrel.

 That helped the U.S. stock market pare some of its steep, opening loss.
 Morgan Stanley also said the S&P 500 has climbed an average of 2%, 6% and 8% in the one, six and 12 months following “geopolitical risk events” historically.
 That’s going back to the Korean War, which began in 1950, and the 1956 Suez crisis.